abd3-13/arom2img/README.md

 Android ROM zip files extract and decompress the dat to img

 # Orignal Work
-This script is for a linux OS and is based on the work [Andrei Conache]https://github.com/xpirt/sdat2img
+This script is for a linux OS and is based on the work of [Andrei Conache](https://github.com/xpirt/sdat2img)

 # Requirements
 This script requires Python 2.7 or newer installed on your system.